limbo-works/Limbo.Umbraco.Seo/README.md

 ## Installation

-The Umbraco 10+ version of this package is only available via NuGet.
+The Umbraco 10+ version of this package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.Seo/10.0.0-beta002).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.Seo --version 3.0.0-beta001
+dotnet add package Limbo.Umbraco.Seo --version 10.0.0-beta002
 ```

-or the older NuGet Package Manager:
+or the NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.Seo -Version 3.0.0-beta001
+Install-Package Limbo.Umbraco.Seo -Version 10.0.0-beta002
 ```

 **Umbraco 9**